Dolibarr/dolibarr/README.md

 - Dolibarr can manage only one currency.
 - Dolibarr does not support the double Canadian Tax.
 - Dolibarr does not make coffee (not yet).
-- Stock management with option increase/decrease on invoice works on warehouse number one only (no way to choose warehouse).
-- Stock management with option increase/decrease on orders works on warehouse number one only (no way to choose warehouse).